 Subcutaneous sarcoidosis (also known as ‘Darier-Roussy sarcoidosis’) is a rare subcutaneous form of sarcoidosis, occurring in 1.4 to six percent of patients with sarcoidosis.
 It is characterized by firm, asymptomatic to slightly tender, red or skin-colored nodules located on the trunk and extremities.1 We report a case of a 55-year-old female who had a complaint of “systemic illness” for five months.
 Pathology slides revealed non-necrotizing subcutaneous sarcoidal granulomatous dermatitis consistent with subcutaneous sarcoidosis.

 Subcutaneous sarcoidosis is a disease characterized by one or many 0.3-0.5cm deep nodules on the upper and lower extremities.
 Lesions that appear on the forearms usually coalesce to form linear bands.
 They may be asymptomatic or slightly tender.
 Subcutaneous sarcoidosis commonly affects men and women who are between the ages of 20 and 29 years old and women older than 50.
-Women account for 83.3 percent of elderly adults with sarcoidosis.2 The cause of subcutaneous sarcoidosis is unknown, and the there is no universal criteria for diagnosis.
+Women account for 83.3 percent of elderly adults with sarcoidosis.2 The cause of subcutaneous sarcoidosis is unknown, and there is no universal criteria for diagnosis.
 Patients are usually diagnosed by sarcoidal or epithelioid granulomas with lymphadenopathy.
 Subcutaneous sarcoidosis is usually associated with systemic disease, most commonly bilateral hilar adenopathy.3

 Ms. J.P. presented to rheumatology service with chief complaint of “systemic illness” lasting five months in June 2017.
 She reports that since January 2017, she had experienced “stiffness” in both lower extremities upon transitioning from a seated to a standing position and intermittent activity-related right posterior thigh pain.
-By mid February, she noted increased sleeping requirements from her normal six hours to about hour hours per night in addition to having “waves” of generalized arthralgia and myalgia.
+By mid February, she noted increased sleeping requirements from her normal six hours to about four hours per night in addition to having “waves” of generalized arthralgia and myalgia.
 In April, while traveling, she fell, contusing her left pretibial surface, both prepatellar surfaces, and her right forearm whereupon she developed mildly painful, nonecchymotic nodules over the contusion sites.
 At the same time, she developed painless edema and erythema of her left distal leg.
 She was diagnosed with “cellulitis” and treated with antibiotics (trimethoprim-sulfamethoxazole) without benefit and, subsequently, with a second course of antibiotics (cephalexin)—also without benefit.
 Throughout May 2017 and until her first appointment in June 2017, she developed multiple subcutaneous slightly pruritic, nodular densities over both forearms.
 She described the sensation in both forearms as if they were “bruised.”
 She had one of these densities biopsied at a plastic surgery clinic on May 24, 2017 with initial biopsy interpretation as: fibroadipose tissue with non-necrotizing granulomatous inflammation.
-The differential diagnosis considered at that time was: mycobacteria tuberculosis (TB), fungi, antineutrophil cytpoplasmic antibodies (ANCA) positive vasculitis and sarcoidosis.
+The differential diagnosis considered at that time was: mycobacterial tuberculosis (TB), fungi, antineutrophil cytpoplasmic antibodies (ANCA) positive vasculitis and sarcoidosis.
 Multiple studies ordered by the rheumatologist at that time included (Chest X-ray (CXR), ANCA, angiotensin-converting enzyme (ACE) levels, basic metabolic panel (BMET), C-reactive protein, complete blood count with differential, complement studies, creatine kinase, erythrocyte sedimentation rate, Hepatitis (Hep) B core AB, Hep B surface AG, Hep B surface AB, Hep C, liver panel, thyroid-stimulating hormone, Quantiferon Gold.
 All labs were found to be normal except for an abnormally high ACE level of 69 as well as elevated serum glutamic oxaloacetic transaminase (SGOT): 45, and serum glutamic pyruvic transaminase (SGPT): 58.
 Due to these findings and, despite a normal CXR, the diagnosis of sarcoidosis was favored.
 A subsequent chest computerized tomography (CT) scan confirmed bilateral hilar adenopathy and consult to the dermatologist raised the possibility of an unusual form of sarcoidosis—namely subcutaneous sarcoidosis or the Darier-Roussy subtype of sarcoidosis.
 Additional review of the pathology slides by the dermatopathologist revealed non-necrotizing subcutaneous sarcoidal granulomatous dermatitis consistent with subcutaneous sarcoidosis (Darier-Roussy type).

 The first case of subcutaneous sarcoidosis was published in 1904 by Darier and Roussy.
 Few cases of subcutaneous sarcoidosis have been reported in the last 20 years.
 Table 1 shows 14 cases reported in literature from 1999 to 2017.
 Of these patients, 12 were female and two were male, with a mean age of 48.
 The only race reported was Caucasian; however, most of the case reports did not specify the race of the patient.